pulumi/examples/aws-py-static-website/README.md

 ETag is essentially a "version", and AWS is rejecting any requests that are trying to update any version but the "latest".

-This error will occur when the state of the ETag gets out of sync between the Pulumi Service and AWS.
-(Which can happen when inspecting the CloudFront distribution in the AWS console.)
+This error will occur when the state of the ETag gets out of sync between Pulumi Cloud and AWS.
+(This can happen when inspecting the CloudFront distribution in the AWS console.)

 You can fix this by running `pulumi refresh` to pickup the newer ETag values.